angrykoala/angrykoala.github.io/blog/2025-03-13-mindfck-devlog-1/index.md

 | 20  | 48  |  0  |  0  | ... |
 |     |  ^  |     |     |     |

 This is starting to look like an useful tool to generate brainfuck code.
-I'm being quite loose with the term "useful".

-Of course, this is still far from the promised language.
+This is still far from the promised language.
 At the moment, any code using these commands require to manually handle the pointer, which is prone to errors and one of the hardest parts of programming brainfuck.

-In the next devlog, I'll cover how to improve the access to memory, so we don't need to deal with relative pointers anymore, and eventually ignore the pointer altogether!
-This will make this a proper brainfuck code generation tool.
+In the next devlog, I'll cover how to improve memory access, so we don't need to deal with relative pointers anymore.
+Eventually we will be able to ignore the pointer altogether!

 [^1]: [Wikipedia - Brainfuck Language Design](https://en.wikipedia.org/wiki/Brainfuck#Language_design)
 [^2]: [Nayuki Brainfuck Interpreter](https://www.nayuki.io/page/brainfuck-interpreter-javascript)